eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 ## Starting in debug mode results in failure to attach the debugger
 If you work with Appsody projects in Codewind, and if you restart the project in debug mode, the first attempt to attach the debugger might fail.

 **Workaround** Run the `Attach Debugger` action manually.
-Below are sample steps to follow in VS Code.
-The steps to manually attach the debugger in other IDEs will be similar:
+The following sample steps show instructions for VS Code.
+The steps to manually attach the debugger in other IDEs is similar:
-1. After you create a project, wait for VS Code to display the project's state as `Running`.
+1. After you create a project, wait for VS Code to display the project's state as **Running**.
 2. Then, right-click the project and select **Restart in Debug Mode**.
 3. Allow the process to finish.
 It fails, and a connection exception window appears.
 4. The `Restarting <my_project> into debug mode` message is displayed.
 Wait for this restart notification to disappear.
 5. To manually set the debugger, click the **Debug** tab and then **Play**.
-The debugger is successfully attached to the project if `Debug <my_project>` is displayed in the message bar, or if the project's state shows `Debugging`.
+The debugger is successfully attached to the project if `Debug <my_project>` is displayed in the message bar or if the project's state shows **Debugging**.

 <!--
 Codewind version: 0.6.0